Free Tool

 🧪 What is the ideal pH for hydroponic growing?

-Most hydroponic crops grow best between pH 5.5 and 6.5.
+Almost every hydroponic herb and leafy green grows best between pH 5.5 and 6.5.
 Below 5.5, boron and manganese become toxic while calcium becomes unavailable.
 Above 7.0, iron and manganese lock out completely.
-Leafy greens like lettuce prefer 5.5 to 6.5, while fruiting crops like tomatoes do best at 5.8 to 6.3.
-Check your pH every few days and adjust with pH Up or pH Down solution.
+Fruiting crops like cherry tomatoes and dwarf peppers prefer the narrower band of 5.8 to 6.5.
+There are two real exceptions worth memorising: cilantro wants 6.5 to 6.7, and watercress wants 6.5 to 7.0.
+Check pH every 2 to 3 days and adjust with pH Up or pH Down.

 ⚡ What is EC and why does it matter?

 EC stands for Electrical Conductivity and measures dissolved nutrients in your water in millisiemens per centimetre (mS/cm).
 Higher EC means stronger feeding.
 Low EC means underfed, pale plants that grow slowly.
 High EC causes tip burn, salt stress, and root damage.
-Most beginner crops run well at EC 0.8 to 1.6.
-Fruiting crops like tomatoes need EC 1.8 to 3.5 depending on growth stage.
+Seedlings start at EC 1.0 for every crop except microgreens, which run 0.5 to 1.0.
+Mature EC depends heavily on the crop: lettuce sits at 1.0 to 1.4, basil at 1.8 to 2.2, and cherry tomatoes at 2.0 to 2.5.
+Feeding basil at lettuce strength is one of the most common reasons herbs stay small.

 📊 What is the difference between EC and PPM?

 EC and PPM measure the same thing but use different scales.
-On the 700 scale (the most common globally), PPM equals EC multiplied by 700.
-For example, EC 1.5 equals 1,050 PPM.
-Some meters use the 500 scale, where EC 1.5 equals 750 PPM.
-Always check which scale your meter uses.
+On the 700 scale, PPM equals EC multiplied by 700, so EC 1.5 equals 1,050 PPM.
+On the 500 scale it equals EC multiplied by 500, so the same water reads 750 PPM.
+Always check which scale your meter uses, since a reading of 750 could mean you are perfectly fed or badly underfed depending on the device.
 EC is the more reliable standard because it does not vary by equipment.
+The calculator above shows both.

 🚰 Can I use tap water for hydroponics?

 Yes, most tap water works fine.
-Check your starting EC first.
-If it is above 0.4 mS/cm your water already has dissolved minerals and you will need less nutrient solution.
-Very hard water above 0.8 EC can cause nutrient lockout over time.
-If in doubt, use a water filter or let water sit 24 hours to off-gas chlorine.
+Measure your starting EC before you add anything.
+If it reads above 0.4 mS/cm your water already carries dissolved minerals, so subtract that number from your target and mix less nutrient than the label says.
+Very hard water above 0.8 EC can cause lockout over time.
+Let water stand 24 hours to off-gas chlorine, or use a filter.
+Testing your tap water once tells you more than any general guidance can.

 💊 Do I need CalMag in hydroponics?

 Silica is an optional supplement that strengthens plant cell walls, improving stem strength and disease resistance.
-It is most useful for fruiting crops like tomatoes and cucumbers under strong LED light, and for crops prone to powdery mildew.
+It is most useful for fruiting crops under strong LED light, and for crops prone to powdery mildew.
 Standard dose is 0.1 to 0.25 ml per litre.
 For short-cycle crops like lettuce, microgreens, and wheatgrass you can skip it entirely.
-Always add silica to water first, before any other nutrients.
+Always add silica to water first, before any other nutrients, or it will precipitate out and do nothing.

 🔄 How often should I change my hydroponic reservoir?